bmkessler/streamstats/README.md

 (popularized by Donald Knuth in "The Art of Computer Programming") to arbitrary moments and combinations of arbitrary sized populations allowing parallel aggregation.

+These moments are also extended to two dependent variables with a covariance `Sxy`

+Also includes exponentially-weighted moving average with damping factor, 0 < *lambda* < 1, using update `m = (1-lambda)*m + lambda*x`

 ## Order Statistics

 Quantiles and Histograms are based on the P2-algorithm:

+"The P2 algorithm for dynamic calculation of quantiles and histograms without storing observations."
 Raj Jain and Imrich Chlamtac,
-"The P2 algorithm for dynamic calculation of quantiles and histograms without storing observations."
 Commun.
 ACM 28, 10 (October 1985), 1076-1085.

-## Exponentially Weighted Moving Average

-Stores a damped average with damping factor, 0 < *lambda* < 1, using update `m = (1-lambda)*m + lambda*x`

 ## Count Distinct

-An implementation of the HyperLogLog data structure based on "Hyperloglog: The analysis of a near-optimal cardinality estimation algorithm" Philippe Flajolet and Éric Fusy and Olivier Gandouet and et al. in AOFA ’07: PROCEEDINGS OF THE 2007 INTERNATIONAL CONFERENCE ON ANALYSIS OF ALGORITHMS This implementation does not include any of the HyperLogLog++ enhancments except for the 64-bit hash function which eliminates the large cardinality correction for hash collisions this is also space in-efficient since bytes are used to store the counts which could be at most 60 < 2^6
+An implementation of the HyperLogLog data structure based on:

+"Hyperloglog: The analysis of a near-optimal cardinality estimation algorithm" Philippe Flajolet and Éric Fusy and Olivier Gandouet and et al. in AOFA ’07: PROCEEDINGS OF THE 2007 INTERNATIONAL CONFERENCE ON ANALYSIS OF ALGORITHMS

+This implementation includes some of the HyperLogLog++ enhancements such as the 64-bit hash function which eliminates the large cardinality correction for hash collisions and an empirical bias correction for small cardinalities this is also space in-efficient since bytes are used to store the counts which could be at most 60 < 2^6

 ## Benchmarks